wiskywalker/servingelyc-github/README.txt

-Dopetrope by HTML5 UP
+Landed by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-A spiffy new blog/magazine style responsive site template with a flat/minimal design aesthetic.

-Demo images* are courtesy of the incredibly talented Janine Pring aka Dreametry Doodle.
-See more of her amazing work (and her awesome t-shirt line) @ dreametrydoodle.com

-(* = Not included!
-Only meant for use with my own on-site demo, so please do NOT download and/or use any of Janine's work without her explicit permission!)
+A dark, slick, modern, responsive, adjective-drenched design built around an extremely dynamic landing page (scroll that mofo!).
+Inspired by Big Picture, another design of mine with a similarish feel/flow, only this time I took it waaaaaay further and actually made it multipurpose (versus copping out and making it a one pager like I did last time ;) Includes multiple pages, a bunch of pre-styled elements, and all its Sass sources.

+Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

+(* = Not included)

 Feedback, bug reports, and comments are not only welcome, but strongly encouraged :)